 Outcomes in pupils’ books show that pupils are making good progress in their knowledge and skills within our geography curriculum.

 The development of geographical vocabulary continues to develop as well as the cross curricular links with other subjects linking our Keir Hardie curriculum together.

-Our pupils appreciate their role as global citizens by learning about and taking an active interest in global issues such as climate change, pollution, especially plastic pollution, sustainability… For instance the focus of our school council is sustainability and our Year 4s recently took part in a Water project with schools in Kenya.
-It was a proud moment for us.
+Our pupils appreciate their role as global citizens by learning about and taking an active interest in global issues such as climate change, pollution and sustainability.

 Our pupils have a lifelong thirst for knowledge that prepares them for future learning and the understanding of what it means to think like a geographer.
 They enjoy exploring, researching and raising questions that help them to gather more information about people and places.